SupriyaPrabhu27/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

-# SUPRIYA PRABHU
+# Name:- SUPRIYA PRABHU
-# 24001111
+#  Reg no:-24001111
-# EXPERIMENT 6 Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller

-# Uploading ultrasonic sensor data in Thing Speak cloud
+# EXPERIMENT 6:- Monitoring distance value in Thing speak cloud using ultrasonic sensor and ESP32 controller

 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.